Get insider access

 3.0

 The soundstage is poor.
-Since creating a large and speaker-like soundstage is partially dependent on having a speaker-like pinna activation, and in-ear headphones bypass the pinna and don't interact with it, their soundstage will be perceived to be small and located inside the listener's head.
+Since earbuds don't interact with the outer ear, you'll perceive their soundstage as small and located inside your head.
 Their closed-back design also means that their soundstage won't feel as open as open-back earbuds like the Apple AirPods (2nd generation) Truly Wireless and the Bose SoundSport Free Truly Wireless.

 0